Utah’s Mighty Five National Parks: Which One Is the Best?

-Of the five Utah National Parks, which is the best?
-It depends on what you value and why you’re going and maybe who you’re with.
+Of Utah’s five national parks—often called the Mighty Five—which one is the best?
+The answer depends on what you value, why you’re visiting, and who you’re with.

 My Least Favorite Utah National Park